AlejandroPerezMartin/grunt-project-template/README.md

 Grunt.js Project Template
 =========================

-Template for use personal in web projects using Grunt.js
+Template for personal use in web projects that uses Grunt.js

 ## Installation on Windows
 * Download and install Node.js for Windows: http://nodejs.org/